jonas-kell/bachelor-thesis-documents/NOTATION.md

-# "Style-Guide"/ Reference to the notation of ML-Networks
+# "Style-Guide" / Reference to the notation of ML-Networks

 ## Possible Notation Types